yamanori99/temp-html/README.md

 # temp-html-qmd

 This is a template equipped with the basic elements for creating Quarto documents.
 By default, it outputs in HTML format.
-You can export bibliography information in compliance with APA 7th edition
+You can export bibliography information in compliance with APA 7th edition.

 -   [English README](README.en.md)